JohnONeillGMIT/IrisProject2018/README.md

 What does examining a data set entail
 How can Python be used?

-Present Write up and code
+A Present Write up and code

 "Data Science or data analysis is theprocess of analyzing a large dset of data points to get answers on questions related to tht data" m
 Ref: https://www.youtube.com/watch?v=CmorAWRsCAw
 #
 README
 Summary of Data Set
 Investigations into Data Set
 Document how to run the Python code used to investigate the data set Clearly document what the code does
 S

  ### Background Information.
 The Iris Dataset is a sample of data collected at the time for  R.A.
 Fisher's 1936 paper, "The Use of Multiple Measurements in Taxonomic Problems".
 Ref the data set contains measures of 4 variables on 3 Species of the Iris plant(Iris setosa, Iris virginica and Iris versicolor).
 The four measures are: the length and the width of the sepals and petals, in centimetres. (https://en.wikipedia.org/wiki/Iris_flower_data_set).
 The sample size is 150.

 ##### So in summary:
 1. Sample Size = 150
-2. Variables measured ("Inputs") = 4 (length and the width of the sepals and petals, in centimetres)
-3. Species ("Outputs") = 3 ...setosa, versicolor, virginica
+m2.
+Variables measured ("Inputs") = 4 (length and the width of the sepals and petals, in centimetres)3.
+Species ("Outputs") = 3 ...setosa, versicolor, virginica

 ### Inital Findings/Observations.
 first.py  pulled the Irsidata set from a csv file and calculated out the Mean,Min,Max,Mode and Standard Deviations for each of the 4 variables at a top level and for each of the Species.
 The output file for this is kkkkkkk.txt (link)